Al-Biruni: Name

+His name was most commonly latinized as Alberonius.

 Life

 Al-Biruni spent the first twenty-five years of his life in Khwarezm where he studied Islamic jurisprudence, theology, grammar, mathematics, astronomy, medicine and philosophy and dabbled not only in the field of physics, but also in those of most of the other sciences.
 The Iranian Khwarezmian language, which was Biruni's mother tongue, survived for several centuries after Islam until the Turkification of the region – at least some of the culture of ancient Khwarezm endured – for it is hard to imagine that the commanding figure of Biruni, a repository of so much knowledge, should have appeared in a cultural vacuum.
 He was sympathetic to the Afrighids, who were overthrown by the rival dynasty of Ma'munids in 995.
 He left his homeland for Bukhara, then under the Samanid ruler Mansur II the son of Nuh II.
-There he corresponded with Avicenna, and there are extant exchanges of views between these two scholars.
+He corresponded with Avicenna, and there are extant exchanges of views between these two scholars.

 In 998, he went to the court of the Ziyarid amir of Tabaristan, Qabus (r.
 977–981, 997–1012).
 There he wrote his first important work, al-Athar al-Baqqiya 'an al-Qorun al-Khaliyya ("The remaining traces of past centuries", translated as "Chronology of ancient nations" or "Vestiges of the Past") on historical and scientific chronology, probably around 1000, though he later made some amendments to the book.
 He also visited the court of the Bavandid ruler Al-Marzuban.
 Accepting the definite demise of the Afrighids at the hands of the Ma'munids, he made peace with the latter who then ruled Khwarezm.
 Their court at Gorganj (also in Khwarezm) was gaining fame for its gathering of brilliant scientists.

-In 1017, Mahmud of Ghazni took Rey.
+In 1017, Mahmud of Ghazni captured Rey.
 Most scholars, including al-Biruni, were taken to Ghazni, the capital of the Ghaznavid dynasty.
 Biruni was made court astrologer and accompanied Mahmud on his invasions into India, living there for a few years.
 He was 44 when he went on the journeys with Mahmud of Ghazni.
 Biruni became acquainted with all things related to India.
 During this time he wrote his study of India, finishing it around 1030.
-Along with his writing, Al-Biruni also made sure to extend his study to science while on the expeditions.
+Along with his writing, Al-Biruni also made sure to extend his study to sciences while on the expeditions.
 He sought to find a method to measure the height of the sun, and created a makeshift quadrant for that purpose.
 Al-Biruni was able to make much progress in his study over the frequent travels that he went on throughout the lands of India.

-Belonging to the Sunni Ash'ari school, al-Biruni nevertheless also associated with Maturidi theologians.
-He was however, very critical of the Mu'tazila, particularly criticising al-Jahiz and Zurqan.
-He also repudiated Avicenna for his views on the eternality of the universe.